khairullinamm/toDoList/README.md

 1. You cannot enter more than 25 characters
 2. You cannot enter the same tasks
 3. You cannot use the buttons in the navigation bar if there are no tasks
-4. Even tasks cannot be marked with color if there is only 1 task
+4. "Even" tasks cannot be marked with color if there is only 1 task

 ## Project status
 _Project is: complete._